 Now in its fifth year, YIMBY is the fastest growing real estate trade publication in New York.
 It has been featured in The New York Times, The Wall Street Journal, CNN, BBC, New York Post, New York Daily News, Politico and New York Magazine.

-Rebecca Baird-Remba, Editor [STORIES]
+Rebecca Baird-Remba, Managing Editor [STORIES]

 After growing up in the D.C. suburbs, Rebecca made her way to New York City in 2008 to study journalism and political science.
 She’s written about everything from crime to congressional politics, but she discovered her fascination with real estate while blogging about Brooklyn at Brownstoner.
 When she’s not angrily refreshing the Department of Buildings website, she rides her bike, shoots photos of whatever catches her eye, and roams the city looking for graffiti and street art.

-Evan Bindelglass, Contributing Editor [STORIES]
+Evan Bindelglass, Landmarks Editor [STORIES]

 Evan is a native of North Jersey and has been exploring New York City for his entire life.
 He studied broadcast journalism and political science and then spent about eight years working for WCBS Newsradio 880.
 While there, he created a series called Inaccessible New York, where he visited generally off-limits sites in the city.
 Following that stint, he did freelance work for Gothamist, Curbed NY, Brooklyn Heights Blog, Cobble Hill Blog, Thrillist, the New York Post, and YIMBY.
 While his work here is about real estate and history, Evan is also a passionate cinephile, music lover, and foodie.
 Follow his musings on his Twitter account.

-Vitali Ogorodnikov, Contributing Writer [STORIES]
+Vitali Ogorodnikov, Architecture Reporter [STORIES]

 Vitali’s life has revolved around architecture and urbanity for almost as long as he can remember.
 Hailing from Rostov-on-Don, Russia, Vitali got his first taste of New York when he moved to Brooklyn in 1999.
 Having lived in North Jersey, Philadelphia, and Japan since then, Vitali is back in the City with a Bachelor’s of Architecture degree.
 Aside from his roles as a writer and photographer for YIMBY, Vitali is a full-time architectural project manager, an Emporis editor and photographer, a Council for Tall Buildings and Urban Habitat editor board member, and an active Emerging New York Architects participant.